Beit Issie Shapiro Helps Create Purim Dreams for Children with Disabilities

-Noa Nitzan, Director of the Technology Center at Beit Issie Shapiro shares: “This special initiative was born out of a need we identified in the community; children with disabilities who use wheelchairs or walkers would have their costumes hidden by their mobility apparatus.
+Noa Nitzan, former Director of the Technology Center at Beit Issie Shapiro shares: “This special initiative was born out of a need we identified in the community; children with disabilities who use wheelchairs or walkers would have their costumes hidden by their mobility apparatus.
 We realized wheelchairs and walkers could elevate a costume and make them one-of-a-kind.
-These devices could become a part of the costume, for example: a wheelchair can become a construction worker’s dump truck or batman’s bat mobile and a walker can become a soccer goal.”
+These devices could become a part of the costume, for example, a wheelchair can become a construction worker’s dump truck or Batman’s bat mobile and a walker can become a soccer goal.”

 Adi Shpigel, Director of Social Impact Project at the Holon Institute of Technology shares: “We are proud to take part in this incredible initiative with Beit Issie Shapiro.
-Our students gain relevant design principals beyond the classroom and sensitizes them to the world around them.
+Our students gain relevant design principles beyond the classroom which sensitizes them to the world around them.
 This initiative molds the future of Israeli design, exposing the designers of tomorrow to the world of disabilities.
 This project is the first step in opening their eyes to the possibilities and things to consider when designing for people with disabilities and inclusive design.”

 The project has since been adopted by other organizations across Israel.
 Beit Issie Shapiro’s Noa Nitzan shares: “We are thrilled this project has such a positive impact on society and has expanded.
 In true Beit Issie Shapiro fashion, we are able to guide and mentor others and can maximize our reach and help more children with disabilities experience such joy.”

-WATCH a behind the scenes look into this special project
+WATCH a behind-the-scenes look into this special project

 Check out some of the amazing costumes!